 The company entered the laser-marking business in 1989 when it acquired Laser Optronic GmbH from Coherent General Inc. and designed and introduced the "PowerLine" laser marker.
 Since then the Company has developed a broad line of market leading laser markers that deliver optimal results in terms of quality and speed on a wide range of materials.
-Based on its vast experience, ROFIN offers standardized and customized laser marking systems for use in various industrial segments.
+Based on its vast experience, Rofin offers standardized and customized laser marking systems in different power ranges and wavelengths for use in various industrial segments.
 Strength and experience in research and development, application and software ensure innovative, tailored solutions which meet most exigent customer demands.
 The Company's laser marking products incorporate high value-added software -VisualLaser Marker and LaserCAD - to facilitate use in the customer's own environment.